 God tells us in His Word not to let “bitterness take root.”
 (Hebrews 12:14-15) The importance of growing up is also emphasized in scripture.
 It’s a matter of “putting childish ways behind.”
 (1 Corinthians 13:11) We are to put away selfishly wanting things resolved OUR way.
 It also goes along with not being “anxious about anything.”
 (Philippians 4:6) We are to realize that “love is patient” (1 Corinthians 13:4) —patient enough to wait until it’s a better time to work through problematic issues.

-Steve and I have also learned that sometimes it’s important NOT to bring up a shaky subject when it’s getting late.
+Steve and I have also learned that it’s important NOT to bring up a shaky subject when it’s getting late.
+Save it for later.
 We instead look for a better time.
-We try to be aware of H.A.L.T. times —which would be times when either spouse is Hungry, Angry, Lonely, or Tired.
+We try to be aware of H.A.L.T.
+Times —which would be times when either spouse is Hungry, Angry, Lonely, or Tired.
 There’s more vulnerability to be less tolerant when those situations are in place.

 There’s something else that has helped us.
 For decades we have prayed together every morning.
 And because we can’t pray together when we’re angry (our conviction), we need to resolve things sooner, rather than later.
 There’s not much space there for carry-over anger.